Which of the following best describes the principle of independen... | Study Prep in Pearson+

 B

-Alleles of different genes are distributed independently of one another during gamete formation.
+The segregation of alleles for one gene occurs independently of the segregation of alleles for another gene during gamete formation.

 C